Baked Chicken Leg Quarters

 Table of Contents

-2. Ingredients needed
+2. Key Ingredients

-3. How to bake chicken leg quarters
+3. How to cook chicken leg quarters

-7. Baked Chicken Leg Quarters (Recipe Card)
+6. Baked Chicken Leg Quarters (Recipe Card)

 • A versatile dish.
 Feel free to change up the seasonings to customize the flavor here.
 As for sides, it’s up to you!
-Baked chicken quarters go well with pretty much anything, from scalloped potatoes to fresh green salads to green bean casserole.

-Ingredients needed
+Key Ingredients

 • Chicken leg quarters.
 This hearty cut of bone-in dark meat is made up of the chicken drumstick and thigh.
 It’s a pretty substantial cut of meat but very affordable, so it’s great as a dinnertime protein.
+I find most grocery stores stock this (usually in the deli/meat counter), and almost all butchers do, too.

 • Seasonings.
 I seasoned the chicken with a blend of brown sugar, paprika, salt, black pepper, thyme, garlic powder, and onion powder.
-Feel free to switch things up and use what you have on hand or any of the ideas in the Variations section below.

-How to bake chicken leg quarters
+How to cook chicken leg quarters

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.